mayer79/confintr/README.md

 ## Overview

-{confintr} offers classic and/or bootstrap confidence intervals for the following parameters:
+{confintr} offers classic and/or bootstrap confidence intervals (CI) for the following parameters:

 - mean,
 - quantiles incl. median,
 - proportion,
 - variance and standard deviation,
 - IQR and MAD,
 - skewness and kurtosis,
 - R-squared and the non-centrality parameter of the F distribution,
 - Cramér's V and the non-centrality parameter of the chi-squared distribution,
 - the odds ratio of a 2x2 table,
 - Pearson-, Spearman-, Kendall correlation coefficients,
 - mean, quantile and median differences.

 Both one- and two-sided intervals are supported.